 Rising out of a cliff between the Red and Dead Sea, the lost city of Petra still has secrets to reveal.
 It has several tombs and carved structures spread across a sandy landscape.
 Many scenes from the Hollywood blockbuster Indiana Jones and the Last Crusade were filmed here.

 These stunningly beautiful terraced rice fields received the name of Dragon’s Backbone because the rice terraces resemble a dragon’s scales while the summit of the mountain range looks like the backbone of the dragon.

 The enchanting island of Gozo is an integral part of the Maltese archipelago.
-Besides being one of the top diving destinations in the Mediterranean, it boasts of mystical backwaters, historical forts and amazing panoramas.
+Besides being one of the top diving destinations in the Mediterranean, it boasts mystical backwaters, historical forts, and amazing panoramas.

 The Great Blue Hole, Belize

 This submarine sinkhole off the coast of Belize is on every scuba diver’s bucket list.
 Even if you are not into enjoying a myriad of species underwater, it’s totally worth flying over the Blue Hole for a breathtaking view.

 Amer Fort, India